The UK’s most epic STEM enrichment programme for young people*. We're not building robots, we're building the future.

 A nominal commitment fee of £99 provides access to the programme, content, tournaments, individual learner accreditation and team awards.
 Charity bursaries for robotics kits and other grants supporting participation including travel and supply cover are available subject to eligibility.

-Weekly for 1 to 2 hours as an after school club, or within the curriculum, optimised for key stages 3 and 4 (GCSE Engineering, D&T or Computer Science).
-The programme is usually spread over 2 terms (typically September to March).
-Delivery can be compressed into other delivery models such as holiday clubs, intense multi-day builds etc.
+Weekly for 1 to 2 hours as an after school club, or within curriculum optimised for KS3 & KS4 (GCSE Engineering, D&T or Computer Science).
+The programme is usually spread over 2 terms (typically Sep to Mar).
+Delivery can be compressed into other delivery models e.g. holiday clubs and intense multi-day builds.

 Improve engagement, interest or enjoyment in STEM subjects